zku/PwnAdventure3Hacks/README.md

 2. Run `Release/RuntimeInject.bat` to inject the DLL into the game process and run the EntryPoint function.
 Hit F1 to teleport forward or change stuff, see `DllMain.cpp`.
 3. Run `Release/RuntimeEject.bat` to unload the DLL.
 It's an ugly/dirty hack, but increases development speed quite a bit until some scripting support is added.

+## Hacking

+* Start looking at the `Internals.hpp` file to get a feel of how the internal classes work
+* Look at `Hacks.cpp` for some sample hacks like teleportation
+* Don't do debug builds, they will fail!

 ## License

 * The DLL injector was not made by me.
 See the help output for more information.